ronaldoffluxxx/eezicart/SUPABASE_SETUP.md

 ## Step 3: Run Seed Data

 1. Go to Supabase Dashboard → SQL Editor
-2. Run the `seed.sql` file
+2. Run the `seed.sql` file first to create initial data and tables
-3. This will create test users and sample data
+3. Run the `seed_bulk.sql` file to add ~30 more products and properties (Remember to replace UUIDs in both files with actual User IDs from Authentication)

 ## Step 4: Test Accounts